physion/ovation-docs/source/importing_data.rst

 .. figure:: _static/r_studio_install_package.png

     Rstudio package installation window.
 Select Install From "Package Archive", then choose the path to the Rovation package downloaded from http://ovation.io.
-Click "Install" to install `Rovation`
+Click "Install" to install `Rovation`.

 2. Load the `Rovation` library within R::